Kiwari-Labs/ERC6123-otc-contract-template/README.md

 ## Testing

-To run the tests and ensure that the contracts behave as expected, run command
+To run the tests and ensure that the contracts behave as expected, run the command

 ```
 yarn test